cca/vault_invenio/notes/configure.md

 Should we combine several vocabs as one "CCA" subject? **Pros**: one single entry in subjects drop-down. **Cons**: odd mixture of terms serving different purposes.

+For [Names](https://inveniordm.docs.cern.ch/customize/vocabularies/names/), new ones can be added with `invenio vocabularies -v names -f ./app_data/vocabularies-future.yaml` where that yaml config references the names to be loaded in app_data/names.yaml.
+I haven't figured out how to load names without a real identifier (like ORCID).

 ## Security, Users

 Users are created by app_data/[users.yaml](https://inveniordm.docs.cern.ch/customize/vocabularies/users/).
 We create a default "vault@cca.edu" superadmin with password "password".
 Passwords can also be defined in invenio.cfg by `RDM_RECORDS_USER_FIXTURE_PASSWORDS`.
 Passwords in the setting override passwords in users.yaml.